seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Come, go with me into mine armoury;
-Lucius, I’ll fit thee; and withal, my boy,
+Lucius, I'll fit thee; and withal, my boy,
-Shalt carry from me to the empress’ sons
+Shalt carry from me to the empress' sons
 Presents that I intend to send them both:
-Come, come; thou’lt do thy message, wilt thou not?
+Come, come; thou'lt do thy message, wilt thou not?

 **Young LUCIUS**
 Ay, with my dagger in their bosoms, grandsire.

 **TITUS ANDRONICUS**
-No, boy, not so; I’ll teach thee another course.
+No, boy, not so; I'll teach thee another course.
 Lavinia, come.
 Marcus, look to my house:
-Lucius and I’ll go brave it at the court:
+Lucius and I'll go brave it at the court:
-Ay, marry, will we, sir; and we’ll be waited on.
+Ay, marry, will we, sir; and we'll be waited on.

 *Exeunt TITUS, LAVINIA, and Young LUCIUS*